Jensssen/Carryly/README.md

 # Carryly
-This repository contains all my CAD data as well as documentation content from my ... project.
-Caryly is a handy tool that you can attach to ...
-Its shape allows the user to ....
-The .. is therefore mainly transferred through the ... of the ... person instead of the ....
-That makes ... easier.
+Carryly is a handy tool that you can attach to your belt.
+Its shape allows the user to carry heavy objects such as boxes.
+The weight of the object is mainly transferred through the belt of the person into his or her hips and legs and not into the persons arms.

-Currently, the tool is in a pending patent application state which is why I am not ready to speak about it.
+That makes carrying heavy objects a lot easier.

+You can find the Offenlegungsschrift in this Repo.
-The Patent Code is: 10 2022 04 476.5
+The Patent Code is: DE 10 2022 004 476 A1